 This is in my opinion morally wrong.

 I believe that people, readers, need to be informed about the product right upfront, including the cons and pros.

 I am sure you and I agree that no product is perfect.

 Even my favorite digital platform, I find some cons and I also mention them in my review.

 So how do you know that they are not promoting it?

 Check a few things.

-For example here is how the affiliate links look like:
+For example here is what the affiliate links look like:

 This particular one is from Clickbank.

 Each affiliate program has a different structure of the link.